We first wrote this alert on 20 July and we have updated it to reflect the sentencing hearings.

 The case was part of a long-running investigation into Unaoil.
 This trial concluded on 26 June 2020 but the verdict was only reported in July after reporting restrictions were lifted by Judge Martin Beddoe.

 Akle and Whiteley were employed by Unaoil.
 Bond was employed by SBM Offshore.
-A fourth man, Basil Al-Jarah pleaded guilty to charges before the trial.

 The case involved the payment of bribes in a number of countries including Nigeria, Angola, Azerbaijan, The Democratic Republic of Congo, Iran, Iraq, Kazakhstan, Libya and Syria.